 I have thousands of books in my collection and can’t seem to stop adding to it.
 I’m always finding new mentor texts to use with my young readers and writers.
 I love to teach units of study, where we can dive into a specific author or genre.
 I’m always shocked at the amazing conversations we have, even in kindergarten, around the books we are using in our units of study.
 Kids can be such brilliant thinkers!

 As I continued to learn about early childhood education, I became very interested in Reggio Emilia.
 I love the inquiry, transparency, and reflective nature of Reggio Inspired work.
-Through my work on this blog, I’m hoping to research and continue to grow in my understanding and implementation of these practices in my own classroom.
+Through my work on my blogs, I’m hoping to research and continue to grow in my understanding and implementation of these practices in my own classroom.
 I joined the NAREA (North American Reggio Emilia Alliance) a few years ago and have received some fabulous resources from this professional organization.
+Someday a study tour in Reggio Emilia, Italy, will DEFINITELY happen.

 Thanks for joining me on this journey.
 I write from my heart and hopefully you’ll find a few pretty pictures too.